FarronF/limerick-council-meetings/meetings/2024/01/15-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of Metropolitan District of Limerick - 11th December 2023.md

  retained for community/tourism or other uses.

- held by LCCC pending an arbitration process---
+ held by LCCC pending an arbitration process
+---
 4

 It is the intention to dispose of the majority of the acquired sites to new owners, or they